DFE-Digital/sts-content-support/docs/adr/0015-unit-test-project-name-and-location.md

 ## Decision Outcome

-Keeping with consistency and decisions made in `Dfe.Plantech` the preferred location is `/tests` This directory will contain other types of unit tests.
+Keeping with consistency and decisions made in `Dfe.ContentSupport` the preferred location is `/tests` This directory will contain other types of unit tests.